The plants with elegant Purple foliage and blooms can be the most refined color to harmonize with the dull green indoor plants.

 - Full to partial sunlight produces abundant of these gorgeous flowers.

-Although the Bellflower is non-toxic, the consumption of the plant part can still cause diarrhea in your pets and children.
+Although the Bellflower is non-toxic, consuming the plant part can still cause diarrhea in your pets and children.

-The tropical perennial plant, Purple Waffle Plant, is also called Red Ivy.
+The tropical perennial plant, Purple Waffle Plant, is called Red Ivy.

 Purple Waffle Plant will thrive with the following basic requirements: